 In a favorite scene in the Star Trek Movie “Insurrection,” a woman friend of Captain Jean-Luc Picard, Anij appears to slow down time.
 A waterfall becomes a magical display of beauty, a hummingbird’s wings flap so slowly one can count the beats, and pollen blown from a flower floats softly in mid-air for the longest time.
 What an inspiring scene depicting what life would be like if we could control time.
 Of course, we can’t.
 We can however, control ourselves, the speed in which we live our lives, and what we choose to do with our time.

+I agree with these words from Mormon Apostle, Dieter F. Uchtdorf.
 “One of the characteristics of modern life seems to be that we are moving at an ever-increasing rate, regardless of turbulence or obstacles.
 Let’s be honest; it’s rather easy to be busy.
 We all can think up a list of tasks that will overwhelm our schedules.
 Some might even think that their self-worth depends on the length of their to-do list.

-“The wise resist the temptation to get caught up in the frantic rush of everyday life.”
+“The wise resist the temptation to get caught up in the frantic rush of everyday life.
 They follow the advice from Mahatma Gandhi.
 ‘There is more to life than increasing its speed.’
 In short, they focus on the things that matter most.”

+Many of life’s meaningful moments are so easily missed in the crazy-busy of our daily routines.
 It is helpful to recognize that we are ultimately in control.
 We are the creators of this “chaos.”
 We have both the responsibility and opportunity to choose what we do with our time.
-We have all been invited to live in the eye of the storm where we find the calm assurance that He lives, that he loves us.
+The great thing is each of us gets to decide how often we choose to truly experience and embrace the moments that matter.